romychs/gotk3/README.md

 Original [GOTK3](https://godoc.org/github.com/gotk3/gotk3) project provides Go bindings for GTK+3 and dependent projects.

-Idea to create a fork from the original one of the best [GTK+3 adaptation for golang](https://godoc.org/github.com/gotk3) was not just add another API functions, but came from the other side - create [good application example](https://github.com/d2r2/gotk3/tree/master/examples/cool_app)
+Idea to create a fork from one of the best
+[GTK+3 adaptation for golang](https://godoc.org/github.com/gotk3) was
+not just add another API functions, but came from the other side - create [good application example](https://github.com/d2r2/gotk3/tree/master/examples/cool_app)